BelfrySCAD/BOSL2/WRITING_DOCS.md

 ```
 // Section: Foobar
 //   You can have several lines of markdown formatted text here.
-//   You just need to make sure that each line is indented with
+//   You just need to make sure that each line is indented, with
 //   at least three spaces after the comment marker.
 You can
 //   denote a paragraph break with a comment line with three
-//   trailing spaces.
+//   trailing spaces, or just a period.
-//
+//   .
-//   The end of the block is denoted by a line without a comment,
+//   The end of the block is denoted by a line without a comment.
 //   or a line that is unindented after the comment.
 // Figure: Figure description
 //   cylinder(h=100, d1=75, d2=50);